NHLBI TOPMed: Omics Phenotypes of Heart, Lung, and Blood Disorders (X01)

 No. However, if the application includes WGS or other omics data generated elsewhere, investigators may need to address whether the existing data can be part of TOPMed in terms of data sharing, quality, and formats.

-- What are the sample amounts for each omic platform?
+- What are the sample amounts for each current omic platform (new platforms may be introduced in the near future)?

 - WGS, 500 ng DNA for 20-30X coverage – PCR free preferred unless there is a specific reason for its use, such as stem cell investigations